“You've met me at a very strange time in my life”

 Music I dig automagically updated at last.fm.

-I answer some questions about life, the universe, and everything, on Quora
+I answer some questions about life, the universe, and everything, on my verified Quora account.
+Some have been syndicated on Newsweek, Forbes, HuffPo, etc, so they can't suck too much.

 b.
-I'm amazing at breaking laptops.
-I go through two or three a year.
+I'm amazing at breaking laptops. ***update I've broken two Chromebooks, one Lenovo, and a Dell this year. ###New update: Two Chromebooks, a Toshiba, and a Kindle Fire so far *this* year.###*** I go through two or three a year.
 I'm also improbably good at destroying cell phones, or at least I used to be until I had to give them up.
 As of this writing, I've lost or broken eight pairs of sunglasses in the past two months to unavoidably adverse circumstances. // October 2014 update: I've recently broken my MacBook Air screen and killed another mobile device. ^5.
 I haven't broken any more sunglasses though, if you don't count the ones I fixed after breaking.

 c.
 I've come near death more than most people I know, but I'm not 100% sure whether surviving time after time l means I'm good or bad at it.